HossamAbubakr/AWS-API-Deployment/readme.md

 ## Summary

-This image filter API was configured and delpoyed to AWS as part of my **AWS Cloud Developer Nanodegree from Udacity**.
+This image filter API was configured and deployed to AWS as part of my **AWS Cloud Developer Nanodegree from Udacity**.

 It demonstrates my understanding and ability to configure the following services:
 AWS Elastic Beanstalk